-Italian cuisine is widely known and popular around the world.
+Italian cuisine is widely known and famous around the world.
 Its characteristics are in simplicity, focusing on two to four main ingredients.
 Although simple in preparation, the flavours and quality of ingredients play into its popularity.
-The history of Italian cuisine is as old and interesting as the country itself.
+The history of Italian cuisine is as old and exciting as the country itself.

 It’s easy to group all the food in Italy into one category; however, many factors have played a role in the origins of Italian cuisine.

-Italy is relatively young country, formed in 1871 by merging existing city-states into one unified kingdom.
-Each state had its own culinary style, influenced by various geographical, social and political factors.
-Over the centuries, as individual states evolved so did their culinary style.
+It’s easy to see how each state’s own culinary style has been influenced by various geographical, social and political factors.
+Over the centuries, as individual states evolved, so did their culinary style.

-External factors and availability of ingredients often played a role in dish creation.
+External factors and the availability of ingredients often played a role in dish creation.
 The origins of Italian cuisine have many Arabic influences that have changed since antiquity.
-Further introduction of ingredients from the new world added variety to the dishes and styles of cooking.
+Further introduction of ingredients from the New World also added variety to the dishes and styles of cooking.

 The Romans, known for lavish feasts that included elaborate dishes and copious amounts of wine, did everything in excess.
-The rich hosted over-the-top banquets, experimented with different dishes and flavours that often required elaborate preparation and complex ingredients.
+The rich hosted over-the-top banquets and experimented with different dishes and flavours that often required elaborate preparation and complex ingredients.

 The Roman culinary style was a fusion of different flavours, often brought from conquered lands.
 Middle Eastern spices, grains from Northern Africa, fish from the Mediterranean and all kinds of meats dominated Roman tables.
-With the ample availability of wine, olive oil and grain, the three became the staple of the Roman diet.
+With the ample availability of wine, olive oil and grain, the three became the Roman diet’s staple.
 The fertility of the soil also provided a healthy mix of vegetables, cheeses and legumes.

 The rise of Christianity influenced the views on acceptable behaviour and food consumption.
 As the church imposed strict rules on its subject, meat became associated with sin and immorality.
 Gone were the lavish banquets of the past and all associated excesses.
 Abstinence and fasting, especially among the clergy, became the norm.

-While the rest of the peninsula bowed under the rule of the Catholic Church, things were different in Sicily.
+While the rest of the peninsula bowed under the Catholic Church’s rule, things were different in Sicily.
 Invaded by the neighbouring Arab conquerors, the people living on the island became exposed to a very different influence.

 Exotic spices, dried fruit and dried pasta made their way into the Sicilian diet.
 While the Arabic rulers brought pasta with them because of its convenience, the Italians made an art of it.
 Pasta spread throughout the land and into Europe.